 The ‘Shoes on the Danube Bank’ is a series of cast iron shoes laid out on the Pest side of the Danube Bank.
 The memorial commemorates the Hungarians who were shot dead by marksmen of the Arrow Cross, a Hungarian far-right fascist organization, at the very same spot during the World War II.

-3500 men, women, and even children were forced to take off the shoes before being shot at the edge of the river!
+3500 men, women, and even children were forced to take off their clothes and footwear before being shot at the edge of the river!
 60 pairs of shoes, some torn, some misaligned, are arranged haphazardly depicting the commotion and sorrow when they were called upon to be shot.
-It is a very simple and poignant memorial that acts as a chilling reminder of how evil man can be!
-I was only vexed by some people trying to take selfies and who seemed to have no idea of the history that occurred at this site.
+It is a very simple and poignant memorial that acts as a chilling reminder of how diabolical man can be!
+I was only vexed by some people trying to take selfies and who seemed to be completely oblivious about the history that occurred at this site.

 12. Hungarian Parliament Building